End of Life Care

 - Consult your hospice nurse about medicinal patches that can help to dry up some secretions.

-- Position your loved one in such a way that it takes less effort to breathe.
-Elevating the head or slightly sitting up with cushions and proper support are examples.
+- Position your loved one so that it takes less effort to breathe — elevating the head or slightly sitting up with cushions.

 - Using a wet towel, moisturizer or lip balm, keep the lips and mouth moist.

-- Suctioning the secretions is not recommended, according to your hospice nurse because it triggers a physiological response that causes the body to create more secretions.
+- Suctioning the secretions is not recommended as it triggers a physiological response that causes the body to create more secretions.

 Dehydration from reduced oral intake lowers blood pressure, resulting in reduced renal function (lower urine production) and finally, renal failure.
 Urine will darken, becoming brownish, reddish or tea-colored.
-Antibiotics will not be effective because it may have a strong odor that isn’t always caused by infection.
-Antibiotic therapy may hasten the loss of renal function in patients with significantly reduced renal function.
+It may have a strong odor that isn't always caused by infection.